aziza-kasenova/aws-lambda-mysql-connection/README.md

 # aws-lambda-mysql-connection

-Example of a MySQL connection in AWS Lmabda
+A singleton example of a MySQL connection in AWS Lambda in Node.js